How Much Is Pet Insurance?

 Annual limits

 Most pet insurance providers have a limit to the payouts they can provide, but the good news is, you get to pick what that limit is.
-At Lemonade, you can choose an annual limit anywhere between $5,000 to $100,000.
+At Lemonade, you can choose an annual limit anywhere between $5,000 and $100,000.
 Your medical bills for your fur fam can add up quickly, so make sure your insurance coverage is the right fit for your budget and your pet.

 You might be able to lower your premium by 10% or 15% by making one of these changes, but don’t forget that while adjusting these reimbursement levels can help lower your monthly payments, it’ll mean you’re covered for less when an expensive vet bill rolls in.